Back

 Purpose

-Before opening that Google Document, ask yourself one question: what are you trying to achieve?
+Before getting started on that Google Doc, ask yourself one question: what are you trying to achieve?
 The answer to that question defines your priorities.
-For example, if you’re going to use your mobile app business plan to raise some funds, you want to focus on the reasons you need that money and the exact ways you’re going to spend it.
+For example, if you’re going to use your mobile app business plan to raise some funds, you’ll want to focus on the reasons you need that money and exactly how you’re going to spend it.

 Structure